-Want some ideas for creating a Valentine’s Day Board for a party?
+Want some ideas for creating a Valentine’s Day Food Board for a party?
 This food board has chocolates, cookies, fruit, nuts, and appetizers.
 There are also fun presentation ideas.

 Putting Together a Food Board